jsade/obsidian-vale/README.md

 - Hides or shows all alert underlines
 - Alerts remain in the panel even when hidden

-### Pro Tips

-**Efficient Navigation**
-- Use click-to-navigate to quickly move between editor and panel without losing your place
-- The smooth scrolling behavior helps you stay oriented in longer documents

-**Editing with Underlines Active**
-- Don't worry about underlines getting out of sync - they automatically track text positions during edits
-- Insert or delete text anywhere; the underlines will adjust intelligently
-- If underlines do get misaligned (rare), simply re-run the check to refresh them

-**Focus Management**
-- Click anywhere in the editor (not on an underline) to deselect the current alert
-- This clears the highlight and lets you focus on writing without distractions
-- The underlines remain visible so you can click them again when ready

-**Working Through Issues**
-- Click through panel alerts one-by-one to systematically review and fix issues
-- Each click scrolls and highlights the exact location in your document
-- The synchronized selection helps you maintain context as you work

 ### Status Bar

 The status bar (bottom of window) shows real-time check status: